-Delegates inscribed by their National Federations for WJT events consent to the IJF and its media partners to use content of them, including data, live results, photographs and/ or video recordings (hereafter referred to as Media).
-This media may be obtained from National Federations and IJF.
+Delegates inscribed by their National Federations for WJT events consent to the IJF and its media partners to use content of them, including data, live results, photographs from National Federations and IJF.
 It will also be acquired by the IJF and its media partners from in and around all IJF WJT event venues.
 Media could be used in print and digital media formats including print publications, websites, e-marketing, posters banners, advertising, film, broadcast, social media, education purposes and other purposes.